The Chained Muse

 If you desire to be god-like on Earth,

-Your eyes can feed on their charms forever,
+Your eyes can feed upon their charms forever,

 But joy’s desires will always quickly wane